seansp/LISAv2/Documents/How-to-use.md

 ## TestsConfigurations.xml in XML/VMConfigurations

-    Per Category, each XML file has VM name, Resource Group name, etc. Do not recommend to make change of the file.
+Per Category, each XML file has VM name, Resource Group name, etc. We do not recommend to make change of the file.

 ## Support Contact